-Jen Goodwin begins her second season at the helm of the Yale softball program in 2013-14.
+Jen Goodwin begins her third season at the helm of the Yale softball program in 2014-15.

-Goodwin made an immediate impact in her first year as Yale belted a school record 31 home runs.
+Goodwin has made an immediate impact at Yale.
+In her first year, she guided a squad that belted a school record 31 home runs.
 Goodwin also mentored catcher Sarah Onorato, who had one of the finest seasons in school history.
 Onorato was named the Ivy League Player of the Year, the first Yale player to win the award since Seema Hingorani in 1991.

 Prior to Yale, Goodwin spent two years as the Assistant Executive Director for the National Fastpitch Coaches Association.
 At the NFCA, her primary duties included managing the curriculum for the Association’s Coaches College, developing the NFCA’s new recruiting tournaments, which launched in the summer of 2011, and serving as the director of the StrikeOut Cancer program which raised more the $250,000 in two years.